 For each individual Partner, Alaris considered a number of different discount rate and cash flow multiple factors including what industry they operate in, the size of the entity, the health of the balance sheet and the ability of the historical earnings to cover the future distributions.
 This was supported by the historical yield of the original investment, current investing yields, and the current yield of other similar public companies.
-Cash flows have been discounted at rates ranging from 12.8% - 23.8%
+Discount rates used to determine fair value, inclusive of those used to determine cashflow multiples range from 12.8% - 23.8%.

 These assumptions will be refined each reporting period as new information is obtained and may continue to require future adjustment to the fair value of the investments.
-All assumptions made at December 31, 2022 are based on the information available to the Trust as of the date of these financial statements.
+All assumptions made at December 31, 2023 are based on the information available to the Trust as of the date of these financial statements.
 Refer to Note 11 for additional information, including sensitivity analyses to these inputs.